varunu28/springBoot-Jokes-App/README.md

 # springBoot-Jokes-App
-A Chuck Norris jokes app created using Spring Boot
+A Spring Boot web application which displays a random Chuck Norris joke on the index.